trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 ##### Arguments

-- `filter: FilterArgs` : The filter options as seen in source.
+- `filter: Ethereum.LogsFilter` : The filter options as seen in source.

 ##### Returns